 Final Word

-If you currently struggle with ADHD, we guarantee you can overcome your symptoms with the right mindset.
-And, once you identify and treat symptoms, you can continue to go about your day-to-day life with less complications.
+If you struggle with ADHD, we guarantee you can overcome it with the right mindset.
+Once you identify and treat symptoms, your daily life will be less complicated.

 This isn’t an easy path to take.
-However, you should look at it through a positive light.
+However, you should look at it in a positive light.
 Yes, ADHD makes you think and behave differently than those around you.
-But there’s no reason you shouldn’t use these differences to promote positive aspects of your character.
+Still, there’s no reason you shouldn’t use these differences to promote positive aspects of your character.